 No matter the transactions involving the share capital of a company, these can be used as tax minimization solutions in Canada.

 For detailed information on the regulations related to opening a company in Canada as a non-resident and assistance in starting one, please contact us.

 When you will register a business in Canada, you will have various tax obligations – to pay the corporate income tax, the VAT, social security and other types of taxes.

-Currently, Canada charges 2 types of corporate income taxes: lower rates and standard rates.
-The lower rates vary from 0% to 3.2%, while the standard rates 11.5% to 16% (these do not apply in Quebec and Alberta).
+Currently, Canada charges corporate income tax at lower or standard rates.
+The lower rates vary from 0% to 3.2%, while the standard rates are between 11.5% and 16% (these do not apply in Quebec and Alberta).